California Knife Law – The Complete Guide (In Plain English)

 Preemption Statutes Regarding Local Knife Regulations in California

 California does not have a state-level preemption statute regarding knife laws.
 Local jurisdictions can enact their own knife laws, which might be stricter than the state law.
+For example, Los Angeles and Oakland prohibit carrying knives with blades 3 inches or longer in public, and San Francisco restricts loitering with a concealed knife that has a blade of 3 inches or more.
 Therefore, it’s essential to check local laws in addition to the state laws before carrying a knife.

 California State Knife Law References